Deepakzxy/music-player/README.md

 # music-player
-This is Demo for musice player page.
+This is Demo for musice player page..